14all-agency/shopify-llms-txt-directory/https-theworldofnerds-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/13InfiniteactionXIronman.jpg?v=1758268598
   Price: ₹3,999.00 INR
-- [Iron Man 3 – Mark 42 Battle-Ready Display](https://theworldofnerds.com/products/iron-man-3-mark-42-battle-ready-display): Iron Man Mark 42, the centerpiece armor of Iron Man 3, strikes a powerful pose amid blazing sparks and smoke.
+- [Iron Man Mark XLII: Luminous Legacy Ignited by Lightning ⚡](https://theworldofnerds.com/products/iron-man-3-mark-42-battle-ready-display): Iron Man Mark 42, the centerpiece armor of Iron Man 3, strikes a powerful pose amid blazing sparks and smoke.
 The iconic gold-and-red modular suit with piercing blue eyes and a arc reactor, capturing Tony Stark’s determination and ingenuity at the height of the Extremis battle.
 Its stance radiates confidence, as though it’s about to charge headlong into the chaos and take control of the fight.
-  Updated: 2025-12-01T06:02:15Z
+  Updated: 2025-12-05T23:33:59Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/1Iron-Man-Mark-XLII.jpg?v=1758268683
-  Price: ₹3,999.00 INR
+  Price: ₹4,999.00 INR
-- [Iron Man Mark XLII: Luminous Legacy Ignited by Lightning ⚡](https://theworldofnerds.com/products/iron-man-mark-xlii-lightning-strikes-the-legacy): Amid the storm’s wrath, the Mark XLII rises—a luminous sentinel of red and gold beneath a sky aflame with lightning.
-Each bolt dances across his armor, casting him as both guardian and captive of the tempest.
-Shattered fragments at his feet gleam like echoes of past battles, each scar a testament to endurance.
-Above, the storm rages on—a mirror of his own radiant chaos, where brilliance, burden, and resolve collide in light. ⚡
+- [Iron Man 3 – Mark 42 Battle-Ready Display](https://theworldofnerds.com/products/iron-man-mark-xlii-lightning-strikes-the-legacy): Iron Man Mark 42, the centerpiece armor of Iron Man 3, strikes a powerful pose amid blazing sparks and smoke.
+The iconic gold-and-red modular suit with piercing blue eyes and a arc reactor, capturing Tony Stark’s determination and ingenuity at the height of the Extremis battle.
+Its stance radiates confidence, as though it’s about to charge headlong into the chaos and take control of the fight.
-  Updated: 2025-12-01T06:02:26Z
+  Updated: 2025-12-05T23:35:09Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/13Iron-Man-Mark-XLII.jpg?v=1761742350
-  Price: ₹4,999.00 INR
+  Price: ₹3,999.00 INR
 - [Iron Man Mark V: The Suitcase Armor](https://theworldofnerds.com/products/iron-man-mark-v-the-suitcase-armor): Forged in the rush of desperation, the Mark V armour stands as a symbol of both fragility and resilience.
 Its sleek crimson and silver design reflects the urgency of battles fought not in preparation but in the heat of chaos.
 The suitcase at its side carries more than armour—it carries the weight of responsibility, the scars of fear, and the unyielding determination to rise, even when caught off guard.
   Updated: 2025-12-01T06:02:36Z
   Vendor: The World Of Nerds